JablonskaAleksandra/Currency-converter/README.md

 ### 🔗 See also

 Are you interested in the course of my study ?
-Come and see my next project 👉 [💰 Currency Converter 💰](https://jablonskaaleksandra.github.io/currency-converter/).
+Come and see my first project 👉 [ Homepage ](https://jablonskaaleksandra.github.io/homepage/).

 &nbsp;